flutter/website/src/perf/impeller.md

 Impeller is currently available for preview on iOS.
-You can enable it by passing `--enable-impeller` to the `flutter run` tool command or add the following under the top-level `<dict>` tag in an application's `Info.plist` file:
+You can enable it by passing `--enable-impeller` to the `flutter run` command or add the following under the top-level `<dict>` tag in an application's `Info.plist` file: